pjrowe/Economic-Regime-analysis-and-Factor-Models/README.md

 4. Machine learning techniques for regime analysis (Module 4 folder in repo)
 5. Identifying recessions, crash regimes and feature selection (Module 5 folder)

-Week 2 and Week 3 were again, in my estimation, is a bit too high level for me.
+Week 2 and Week 3 were again, in my estimation, a bit too high level for me.
 Rebalancing a large amount of money across asset classes or invidual stocks could be guided by such techniques, but this occurs at large funds / companies.

 The topics of Week 4 were as follows: Portfolio Decisions with Time-Varying Market Conditions, Trend filtering, A scenario-based portfolio model, A two regime portfolio example, A multi regime model for a University Endowment.
 The two-regime portfolio was more my speed than a multi-regime model for an endowment.
 Thus, I focused on Week 5, trying to use ML models to analyze and identify / predict a recession using publicly available economic data.
 It would be easy to take a position in the SP500 emini futures (very liquid, tax advantageous, low commissions) as my 'portfolio' in anticipation of a major stock correction / recession.

 Then Covid hit, and a sudden recession without precedent.
 So much for model building.
 And then an unprecedented coordinated stimulus by Central Banks worldwide, leading to an all-time high in market multiples.
 Again, so much for building models on the past data when the Fed was pumping $100 billion daily into the markets.
 In addition, this all happened within 4-6 weeks top to bottom and back.
 So, how useful could monthly economic indicators be?

 Anyway, I've updated this as a refresher, but as a practical method for a small fish to position in the markets, no, I don't think it is a useful exercise.
+Is it any wonder so many short seller funds and value portfolio managers have closed or retired?
+The market is a mania and has been one for a long time, with no end in sight.
+Druckenmiller, Michael Burry, Chanos, Einhorn, Fleckenstein, and the list goes on and on.

 -------